Yeeldx/yeeldbox-devdocs/docs/getting-started/guides/how-to-understand-yvault-roi.md

 As a result, our estimation for price in future and the return varies greatly depending on which points we choose.

-Here we take two points of the performance chart for the yUSD vault \(numbered colored points\) and apply the above.
+Here we take two points of the performance chart for the yUSD YeeldBox \(numbered colored points\) and apply the above.
 Notice that the different lines are relatively good indications for the short term, but when we try to use them to predict long term they're totally inaccurate!

 ![](https://i.imgur.com/CJnIJub.png)

 ### Example

-Jane has 100 yCRV tokens and decides to invest them in the yUSD yVault.
+Jane has 100 yCRV tokens and decides to invest them in the yUSD yYeeldBox.

-At that time the price $P$ is 1.045, the total number of vault tokens is 10,450 and of wrapped tokens 10,000. $$10450 / 10000 = 1.045$$
+At that time the price $P$ is 1.045, the total number of YeeldBox tokens is 10,450 and of wrapped tokens 10,000. $$10450 / 10000 = 1.045$$

-Now her yCRV tokens get adjusted according to the formula above which is why she sees her now wrapped tokens \(yUSD\) reduce in quantity and the tokens in the vault \(yCRV\) are equal to the amount she invested.
+Now her yCRV tokens get adjusted according to the formula above which is why she sees her now wrapped tokens \(yUSD\) reduce in quantity and the tokens in the YeeldBox \(yCRV\) are equal to the amount she invested.

 So, how many wrapped tokens will she receive?

 $$I = F/P = 100/1.045 = 95.7 yUSD$$

-This action, did **not** change the price because she supplied to the number of wrapped tokens and vault tokens each exactly according to the ratio of the current price.
+This action, did **not** change the price because she supplied to the number of wrapped tokens and YeeldBox tokens each exactly according to the ratio of the current price.
 This is quite important since it means that deposits and withdrawals will not have any effect on the price of the wrapped token.

-Fast forward a few days, the strategy uses Jane's funds to yield farm and uses the profits to purchase more tokens held inside the vault, increasing the balance to 10,500.
+Fast forward a few days, the strategy uses Jane's funds to yield farm and uses the profits to purchase more tokens held inside the YeeldBox, increasing the balance to 10,500.
 For simplicity's sake, assume there were no other deposits.
 The wrapped tokens are still 10,000 and thus: $$P = 10500/10000 = 1.05$$

 When Jane now looks at her balance of wrapped tokens, she will see that they have incremented to approx.: